malthe/dobbin/src/dobbin/README.txt

 Internal conflicts
 ------------------

-When two threads try to make changes to the same objects, we have a write conflict.
-One thread is guaranteed to win; with conflict resolution, both may.
+When concurrent transactions attempt to modify the same objects, we get a write conflict in all but one (the objects may provide a conflict resolution method that can resolve some or all conflicts).

 .. note:: There is no built-in conflict resolution in the persistent base class.

-In a new thread, we check out the root object, make changes to it, then wait for a semaphore before we commit.
+In this example, we start up a new thread and commit a change to the database.
+Meanwhile, the main thread tries the same and is expected to fail.
+We use a semaphore to control program flow.

 >>> from threading import Semaphore
 >>> flag = Semaphore()